mavit/slimpris2/README.md

 sudo make install
 ```

-Logout/login from your session.
-Default prefix is `/usr/local`.
+Ensure that you have GLib, Gio, and Soup-2.4 installed.

+Log out and back in to your session.

 ## Configuration